Creditors’ Rights During a Bankruptcy

 Priority claims are claims that are not secured by a lien and include certain debts, such as unpaid wages, spousal or child support, and taxes are elevated in the payment hierarchy under the Code.
 Priority claims must be paid in full before general unsecured claims are paid.

+Based on their priority, creditors will often be assigned to a particular class.
 Within a class, creditors share the available funds in proportion to the size of their claim.

-- Claims for debts to spouse or children for court ordered support
+- Claims for debts to spouse or children for court-ordered support

 - Administrative expenses of the bankruptcy

-- Unsecured, post petition claims in an involuntary case
+- Unsecured, post-petition claims in an involuntary case

 - Wage claims of employees and independent salespersons up to $4300 per claim